|About Satellite Messengers and Personal Locator Beacons|

 An inReach can send and receive text messages, allowing a proper conversation to take place.
 This might be really useful in an emergency.
 It's also very convenient for organising a complicated retrieve or explaining exactly how late home you'll be.

 This method of sending messages is common to other SENDs as well.
-So it's worth looking at how SPOT messaging works before going more deeply into the DeLorme inReach message capability.
+So it's worth looking at how SPOT messaging works before going more deeply into the inReach message capability.

 SOS - Under a flap, this button will start the SPOT sending an SOS every 5 minutes until the battery dies or it's cancelled.
 This isn't a text message as such and should only be used for serious emergencies as it alerts the GEOS emergency centre.
 They will send the rescue services to the transmitted position.
 If the SPOT is unable to get a GPS fix the transmission will still identify you and GEOS can get in touch with your registered contacts for more help.

 Lack of confirmation that a message has been received is not ideal and users sometimes learn after their adventure that sent messages haven't reached their nominated contacts.
 Rescues have been launched because OK/Check in messages weren't received.

-The DeLorme inReach units, like the SPOT 3 have an SOS button to alert GEOS IERCC and an additional three preset messages that are easily sent.
-The DeLorme will receive confirmations for successfully sent messages.
+The inReach units, like the SPOT 3 have an SOS button to alert GEOS IERCC and an additional three preset messages that are easily sent.
+An inReach will receive confirmations for successfully sent messages.

-If you press the SOS button on a DeLorme you will get confirmation from the GEOS IERCC that the message has been received and that help is on it's way.
+If you press the SOS button on an inReach you will get confirmation from the GEOS IERCC that the message has been received and that help is on it's way.
 Then it is possible to have a proper text conversation with the emergency centre and give more detail about the emergency.

-Even better, DeLorme has an app for smartphones and tablets (Earthmate) that allows full wireless control of the inReach units via bluetooth.
+Even better, Garmin's app for smartphones and (Earthmate) allows full wireless control of the inReach units via bluetooth.
 Then the keyboard on the smartphone can be used to easily type messages.

-Messages can be created on a DeLorme inReach without a smartphone.
+Messages can be created on an inReach without a smartphone.
 The rocker switch can cursor round an on-screen keyboard.
 Painfully slow to produce a message, but very useful nonetheless.